Duke Profile | Google Scholar | Bluesky

 I am an Assistant Professor of Marketing at the Duke University Fuqua School of Business, where I explore the ways consumers make decisions.
 My research focuses on questions like:

-• When do consumers want novelty versus familiarity?
+• When do people want repeat experiences?

-• What types of hidden social influence change people’s behavior?
+• What hidden social influences change behavior?

 My work has been published in Proceedings of the National Academy of Sciences, and the Journal of Personality and Social Psychology.
 I hold a Ph.D. in Behavioral Science from the University of Chicago Booth School of Business, a Post-baccalaureate in Psychology from the University of California, Berkeley, and a B.A. in Sociology from the University of California, Santa Cruz.